 Julie Foudy, former captain of the U.S. Women’s National Team and one of the most accomplished female soccer players in the world, joined ESPN in 2005 as a women’s soccer and FIFA World Cup analyst.
-Following her work during the 2006 FIFA World Cup, Foudy’s role at ESPN was expanded to include serving as a features reporter and a spokesperson for select company initiatives.
-She also covers the Olympics, Little League World Series and Special Olympics for the network.
+Following her work during the 2006 FIFA World Cup, Foudy’s role at ESPN was expanded to include serving as a features reporter and writer.
+She also currently covers the Olympics, Little League World Series, the UEFA European Championships and Special Olympics for ESPN and ABC.

-Currently, Foudy serves as one of espnW’s primary voices, providing commentary, reporting and digital features for ESPN’s women-focused brand, including hosting the hit espnW podcast, Laughter Permitted with Julie Foudy.
-She also provides personality-driven features for ESPN studio programs including SportsCenter and Outside the Lines and is the lead game analyst for ESPN’s U.S. National Women’s Team and college soccer coverage.
+Foudy also serves as one of espnW’s primary voices, providing commentary, reporting and digital features for ESPN’s women-focused brand, including hosting the hit espnW podcast, Laughter Permitted with Julie Foudy.
+She also provides personality-driven features for ESPN studio programs including SportsCenter and Outside the Lines (for which she won an Edward R Murrow Award for her feature on synthetic turf) and is the lead game analyst for ESPN’s U.S. National Women’s Team and college soccer coverage.

-Foudy was a midfielder for the U.S. Women’s National Team from 1987 through 2004, serving as the team’s co-captain or captain for 13 of her 17 years with the national team.
+Foudy was a midfielder for the U.S. Women’s National Team from 1987 through 2004, serving as captain for 13 of her 17 years with the national.
 During her national team tenure, the U.S. women won two FIFA Women’s World Cup titles (1991, 1999), captured two Olympic gold medals (1996, 2004), and the silver medal in 2000 – en-route to becoming one of the most successful national soccer teams ever in the sport.